-Chapter 4: Single Expansion Module Hookup
+Chapter 4: One or Two Expansion Module Hookup

 Avoid routing the communications cable parallel to other load carrying conductors.
 Figures 1A and 1B demonstrate a single module network powered by the communications cable.
-For an example of a multiple module hookup, see Appendix C.
+For an example of a multiple module hookup, see Appendix C. See Appendix C for powering modules from a power source other than MyDro aux terminal as well as applications requiring more than two expansion modules.